Bird’s Paradise of Maharashtra !!

 10. What kind of facilities will be available at the destination we are travelling to?

-– Our resorts in all the wildlife safaris tours are Deluxe Category; comfortable and homely All resorts are equipped with all amenities like hot/cold water, toiletries, A/C facilities, Laundry on call etc. Along with this, Veg-Non veg meals will be available in buffet style.
+– Though we are taking you to wilderness places away from luxury, we have ensured that you will get at least all the required basic comforts during the tour.
+Our resorts in all the wildlife safaris tours are Deluxe Category; comfortable and homely.
+All resorts are equipped with all amenities like comfortable bedding, hot/cold water, western toiletries, A/C facilities, laundry on request, doctor on call, mineral water, generator backup etc. Along with this, Veg-Non veg meals will be available in buffet style.
+Jain food provision, Wifi connection and Television is also available at most of the places.

 11. What are the camera charges for safaris?

-– Some National parks forest permit charge extra camera fees to the travellers which carry a high-end cameras with telelenses or video cameras for photography and shooting.
-For eg: In Tadoba : A camera with lens of 200 mm and above is charged Rs.200 per safari.
+– Some National parks forest permit charge extra camera fees to the travellers who are carrying high-end cameras with telephoto lenses or video cameras for photography and videography.
+Rules are different for different forests.
+Eg: In Tadoba : A camera with lens of 250 mm and above is charged Rs.200 per safari.

-12. I am not a professional photographer or wild lifer…can i still enroll for safari tour?
+12. I am not a professional photographer or frequent wildlifer…can i still enroll for safari tour?

 – Yes,why not??
 Every nature lover is welcomed on a safari tour!
-We feel every traveller must do a wildlife safari at-least once in his lifetime!
-Its an experience that every individual must take in
+We feel every traveller must do a wildlife safari at least once in his lifetime!
+Its an experience that every individual must take in especially when India has such a rich biodiversity and Tiger is our national animal.

 13. What are photography opportunities for someone who is keen on wildlife photography and will he/she get guidance for the same?